sivadurga-web/vendor-invoice-processing/README.md

 ## Features

-- 📜 Process vendor invoice inquiries via WhatsApp
-- 💬 Automated responses for invoice-related queries
+- 💬 Automated responses for invoice-related queries and do invoice transfer
-- 💰 Generate payment links for vendor invoices
-- ✅ Handle payment confirmation webhooks
 - 🤖 AI-powered message processing using Claude 3 Haiku
 - 🔐 Secure integration with Cashfree MCP services